John Ritter

 Johnathan Southworth Ritter (September 17, 1948 – September 11, 2003) was an American actor.
-Ritter was a son of the singing cowboy star Tex Ritter and the father of actors Jason and Tyler Ritter.
-He is known for playing Jack Tripper on the ABC sitcom Three's Company (1977–1984), and received a Primetime Emmy Award and a Golden Globe Award for the role in 1984.
+He was a son of the singing cowboy star Tex Ritter and the father of actors Jason and Tyler Ritter.
+He played Jack Tripper on the popular ABC sitcom Three's Company (1977–1984), and received a Primetime Emmy Award and a Golden Globe Award for the role in 1984.
 Ritter briefly reprised the role on the spin-off Three's a Crowd, which aired for one season, producing 22 episodes before its cancellation in 1985.

 He appeared in over 100 films and television series combined and performed on Broadway, with roles including adult Ben Hanscom in It (1990), Problem Child (1990), Problem Child 2 (1991), a dramatic turn in Sling Blade (1996), and Bad Santa in 2003 (his final live action film, which was dedicated to his memory).
 In 2002, Don Knotts called Ritter the "greatest physical comedian on the planet".
 His final roles include voicing the title character on the PBS children's program Clifford the Big Red Dog (2000–2003), for which he received four Daytime Emmy Award nominations, and as Paul Hennessy on the ABC sitcom 8 Simple Rules (2002–2003).
+His style of comedy is based on musical and character comedy.

 Early life

 Johnathan Southworth Ritter was born on September 17, 1948, at Providence Saint Joseph Medical Center in Burbank, California.
-Ritter had a birth defect known as a coloboma in his right eye.
-His father, Tex Ritter, was a singing cowboy and matinee star, and his mother, Dorothy Fay (née Southworth), was an actress.
+His father, Tex Ritter (1905–1974), was a singing cowboy and film star, and his mother, Dorothy Fay (née Southworth; 1915–2003), was an actress.
 He had an older brother, Thomas "Tom" Ritter.
 Ritter attended Hollywood High School, where he was student body president.
+While a teenager, Ritter's right eye was permanently injured by a projectile flying into the car in which he was riding.
+This resulted in his right pupil having a strange appearance and only having peripheral vision in that eye for the rest of his life.

-He attended the University of Southern California and majored in psychology with plans to have a career in politics.
+Ritter attended the University of Southern California and majored in psychology with plans to have a career in politics.
 He later changed his major to theater arts and attended the USC School of Dramatic Arts (formerly School of Theatre).
 Ritter was a member of Phi Gamma Delta fraternity at USC.
 While still in college, Ritter traveled to the United Kingdom, the Netherlands, and West Germany to perform in plays.
 Ritter graduated in 1970.